akakist/megatron/README.md

 eventgen.sh scans the code and compiles a header that contains an event registration function that needs to be called near the call to the service registration function.
 Inside the script there is a reference to the binary; you need to build it manually.

-We create our own service.
+**Create our own service**

 Copy-paste some ready-made service inherited from ListenerBuffered1Thread.
 This is essential if you don’t want to bother with multithreading inside the service.
 Next, we change the names and create our own functionality.
 We specified it in the config in the Start field and launch Megatron.
 Examples of configs are hardcoded in the tests, you can see more there.

-Cloud
+**Cloud**

 Megatron allows you to create a hierarchical cloud of nodes using the dfsReferrer service.
 There are tests for creating a cloud, where you can see the logic.
 The dfsCaps service is also used there, but it is now simplified, the geoIP functionality has been removed from it.
 The choice of uplink is carried out randomly.